-Medical cost inflation again topped the list of concerns facing businesses in the 2016 Travelers Risk Index.
-Fifty-nine percent of business leaders said they worry about medical cost inflation and 31 percent said they feel unprepared to manage that risk in the face of an ever-changing U.S. healthcare environment.
+Medical cost inflation again topped the list of concerns facing businesses in the 2017 Travelers Risk Index.
+Sixty-one percent of business leaders said they worry about medical cost inflation.
 Having a medical cost management strategy can help companies control long-term medical loss trends.

 A changing workforce, inflation and increased demand on the healthcare system are three factors impacting medical costs.
 More than 10,000 workers per day are estimated to turn 65 between now and 2021.1 Half of the U.S. workforce has at least one chronic health condition, such as heart disease or diabetes, and 25 percent have more than one chronic condition,2 which can increase the cost of medical treatment.
 By 2019, medical costs are expected to make up 67 percent of total workers compensation loss costs.3

 Preventing Medical Losses

 Having pre-loss prevention strategies in place, including attracting and hiring qualified candidates, onboarding and training, and supporting and engaging employees, can help employers manage a safer workforce and avoid injuries that may result in workers compensation claims, particularly among newer hires who tend to be at greater risk.
 Twenty-eight percent of injured employees had been on the job for a year or less, according to Travelers data.
 Properly training newer employees into a safety culture can help prevent costly injuries.